Sticking to a vegan diet can come with its own challenges - especially when it comes to getting sufficient vitamins and nutrients.

 Some of these benefits are:

-- Skin elasticity - perfect for that pregnancy belly.
-Keeping your skin healthy during and after the pregnancy vastly speeds up the recovery process and reduces the risk and intensity of stretch marks
+- Improve skin elasticity - perfect for that pregnancy belly.
+Keeping your skin looking healthy during and after the pregnancy vastly speeds up the recovery process and reduces the risk and intensity of stretch marks

 - Joints and ligaments - carrying a baby during pregnancy and afterwards can take a powerful physical toll that your body.
 Collagen will keep your connective tissues renewed and strong so that you won’t have to deal with the sore back, neck, or arms typically found in new mothers.